LeviTemoteo/gd-Pipeline/README.md

 # gd-Pipeline

-A Python data pipeline that collects telemetry from Geode mods (Death Tracker and Playtime Tracker), stores it in a SQLite database, and synchronizes it with Google Sheets.
+A Python data pipeline that collects telemetry from Geometry Dash mods (Death Tracker and Playtime Tracker), stores it in a SQLite database, and synchronizes it with Google Sheets.

 ## About